DanDavisx/fsds-autonomy/README.md

 The default parameters have been carefully tested on the provided tracks.
 Changing them may introduce unexpected behaviour.

-If all goes well, the car SHOULD begin navigating around the ciruit!
+If all goes well, the car SHOULD begin navigating around the circuit.